 Whether you're newly without health insurance coverage after being furloughed or laid off, or just concerned about the possibility of forthcoming medical bills, you can take steps to stay financially protected during the coronavirus pandemic.

 Double-check your coverage, and budget for possible extra costs.
 It's important to understand what your health insurance covers — and plan accordingly.
 For example, if your deductible is $2,000, then put that amount in a savings account.
 This will help cover the costs of medical care you receive.

 Make an informed choice when choosing a new health insurance plan.
 Choosing a new health insurance plan has lots of difficult trade-offs, especially if it's your first time selecting from the dozens of options from your state marketplace.
 Our health insurance exchange guide covers how to select the best option when managing costs, coverage options and availability.

 Take advantage of qualifying life events to reevaluate your health insurance, even if you haven't lost coverage.
 Outside of open enrollment, you usually can't make changes to your insurance — unless you've experienced a qualifying life event.
 In these cases, it's an opportunity to reevaluate your health insurance needs and make any changes.

-Review medical bills and EOBs when you receive them.
+Review medical bills and explanations of benefits (EOBs) when you receive them.
 Doctors and medical administrators are human, and they may make mistakes when billing you for an appointment.
 According to a survey, 37% of Americans have found an error in their medical bills.
-Always double-check your bills to be sure you're not paying for care you didn't receive — and that you're not overbilled for the care you did.
+Always double-check your bills to be sure you're not paying for care you didn't receive — and that you're not overbilled for the care you did receive.

 ValuePenguin commissioned Qualtrics to conduct an online survey of 1,136 Americans, with the sample base proportioned to represent the overall population.
 The survey was fielded May 5-8, 2020.